+~/.profile

+Commands in this file are executed each time a login bash is started.

+~/.bashrc

-- ~/.profile - Commands in this file are executed each time a login bash is started. - ~/.bashrc - Commands in this file are executed each time a purely interactive bash is started.
+Commands in this file are executed each time a purely interactive bash is started.

-For the purposes of this course (and for most users, in my opinion) it is a bit of a nuisance to have two separate startup files, each of which is only executed only when a particular type of bash starts since one will generally want the same customization commands executed in both cases.
+For the purposes of this course (and for most users, in my opinion) it is a bit of a nuisance to have two separate startup files, each of which is executed only when a particular type of bash starts, since one will generally want the same customization commands executed in both cases.
 Fortunately, there is a relatively easy fix to this nuisance which is to

-- 1. do all of your customizations in the ~I.bashrc file, - 2.
-Keep the ~I.profile file as simple as possible - 3.
-At the end of the ~1.profile file, execute the commands in the ~1.bashrc file, using for
+- 1. Do all of your customizations in the ~/.bashrc file, - 2.
+Keep the ~/.profile file as simple as possible - 3.
+As the last command in the ~/.profile file, execute the commands in the ~/.bashrc file, using for example the lines

+'''

-if [-f ~/.bashrc]; then
+if [ -f ~/.bashrc ]; then

 source ~/.bashrc

 fi

+'''

-Note that the first and third lines of the above constitute a test for the existence of the ~I.bashrc file, while the source ~I.bashrc command then executes the contents of the ~I.bashrc file, provided that it exists (i.e. the source command tells the shell to execute the commands in the file that is supplied as an argument to it).
+Note that the first and third lines of the above constitute a test for the existence of the ~/.bashrc file, while the source ~/.bashrc command then executes the contents of the ~/.bashrc file, provided that it exists (i.e. the source command tells the shell to execute the commands in the file that is supplied as an argument to it).
 When sourcing or otherwise manipulating files in startup files, you should always perform this type of existence check.
 Otherwise an error message is apt to be generated, and this can sometimes cause problems with the overall startup process.

 IMPORTANT!!
-Whenever you modify ~I.profile and/or ~I.bashrc on hyper (or any other Unix system, for that matter) you should abide by the following procedure:
+Whenever you modify ~/.profile and/or ~/.bashrc on the lab machines (or any other Unix system, for that matter) you should abide by the following procedure:

+1. ALWAYS MAKE A BACKUP COPY of the startup file, using for example

+'''

+% cp ~/.bashrc ~/.bashrc.0

+'''

-- 1. ALWAYS MAKE A BACKUP COPY of the startup file, using for example - % cp ~/.bashrc ~/.bashrc-save - 2.
-During the process of modifying one of the startup files, always keep at least one terminal window open to the machine until you have tested (via ssh to the machine, for example, see below for information on ssh) that you can still login.
-The reason that this is so vital is that it is possible that your modifications will have introduced one or more bugs into the startup files which will make it impossible for you to log in.
-However, as long as the terminal window to the machine remains open, you can kill the failed login process (e.g. the ssh command) as necessary using ^C, try to correct the bugs, and repeat the test login procedure.
-Finally, if you can't get your desired modifications to work, you can restore the original contents of the startup file(s) from the saved copy using, e.g.
+2. During the process of modifying one of the startup files, always keep at least one terminal window open to the machine until you have tested (via ssh to the machine, for example, see below for information on ssh) that you can still login.
+The reason that this is so vital is that it is possible that your modifications will introduce one or more bugs into the startup files which can make it impossible for you to login.
+However, as long as the terminal window to the machine remains open, you can kill the failed login process (e.g. the ssh command) as necessary using C, try to correct the bugs, and repeat the test login procedure.
+Finally, if you can't get your desired modifications to work, you can then restore the original contents of the startup file(s) from the saved copy using, e.g.

+'''

-% cp ~/.bashrc-save ~/.bashrc
+% cp ~/.bashrc.0 ~/.bashrc

+'''

 Hidden Files: Note that files whose name begins with a period (.) are called hidden files since they do not normally show up in the listing produced by the Is command.
 Use for example, to print the names of all files in your home directory.
 Note that I have introduced another piece of shell syntax in the above example; the ability to type multiple commands separated by semicolons (;) on a single line.
 There is no guaranteed way to list only the hidden files in a directory, however will usually come close.
-At this point it may not be clear to you why this works; if it isn't, you want try to figure it out after you have gone through these notes and possibly looked at the man page for Is.
+At this point it may not be clear to you why this works; if it isn't, you may want try to figure it out after you have gone through these notes and possibly looked at the man page for is.

+'''

 % cd; ls -a

+'''

+'''

 % ls -d .??

+'''